bloeys/idc-docs/_GettingStarted/AddingAVar.md

   name of the variable and its new value, along with the game object and class to change the variable on.

   ![set-var-value-1](idc-set-var-value-1.png)

+  After running the previous cmd the health on 'Enemy Copy 2' will become 9999.

   ![set-var-value-1](idc-set-var-value-2.png)

   If you don't select a game object and a class then all instances of variable are changed.